kunik/jstd-env/README.md

 =============
 In your .jstd folder there are three config files:

 *  config.yaml contains configuration for JsTestDriver.
-For more information on it visit http://code.google.com/p/js-test-driver/wiki/ConfigurationFile
+For more information on it visit [JsTestDriver page](http://code.google.com/p/js-test-driver/wiki/ConfigurationFile "ConfigurationFile - js-test-driver")
 *  local_config.sh this file contains options for runner.
 By default it has global option values set and commented out
 *  port.sh this file is re-generated after each server start and it contains port that was used last time